 We even work on training our puppies to an astroturf potty area so that they will preferentially look for grass as an elimination surface when they are ready for their forever homes and the great big world out there.
-In our opinion, because Golden Mountain Doodles are such a sociable breed and love people, the home environment is simply preferred in raising them.
+In our opinion, because Golden Mountain Doodles are such a sociable breed and love people, “home-raised” is simply the best option.

-The article in the AKC offers just one more reason why home-raising should be the ideal: ongoing interaction and nurture from their Mama is another key to raising well-adjusted puppies.
+The article in the AKC publication offers just one more reason why home-raising should be the ideal: ongoing interaction and nurture from their Mama is key to raising well-adjusted puppies.
 Evidence suggests that “More maternal care and touching led to dogs with higher levels of social engagement, physical engagement, and fortitude.
 They were more friendly, more active, willing to interact with their world, and less likely to get spooked by unexpected and potentially threatening events in their environment.”